ANALYSIS-Record plane orders raise the stakes in India's aviation boom

 With a total of almost 1,000 jet orders between them, IndiGo and Air India are betting an economic boom and growing middle class will spur demand for domestic air travel, and new jets will help them grab a bigger share of international traffic.

-The number of domestic air passengers in India is expected to surge to 700 million by 2030, up from 144 million in 2019, with international air travellers up to 160 million from 70 million in 2019, according to aviation consultancy CAPA India.
+The number of domestic air passengers in India is expected to surge to 350 million by 2030, up from 144 million in 2019, with international air travellers up to 160 million from 64 million in 2019, according to aviation consultancy CAPA India and government data.

 The number of airports in India is also set to climb to 200 over the next five years from 150 today, as the government looks to connect the country's remotest areas by air.